osquery/osquery/docs/wiki/installation/install-osx.md

 ```

 This package does NOT install a LaunchDaemon to start osqueryd.
 You may use the `osqueryctl` script to install the sample launch daemon script.

+## Running osquery

+To start a standalone osquery use: `$ osqueryi`.
+This does not need a server or service.
+All the table implementations are included!

+After exploring the rest of the documentation you should understand the basics of configuration and logging.
+These and most other concepts apply to the `osqueryd`, the daemon, tool.
+To start the daemon as a LaunchDaemon:

+- `sudo cp /var/osquery/osquery.example.conf /var/osquery/osquery.conf`
+- `sudo cp /var/osquery/com.facebook.osqueryd.plist /Library/LaunchDaemons`
+- `sudo launchctl load /Library/LaunchDaemons/com.facebook.osqueryd.plist`

+Note: The interactive shell and daemon do NOT communicate!